Oldham bus station: Services

-The majority of bus services are run by First Greater Manchester with other services run by operators including Stagecoach Manchester, Stotts and Manchester Community Transport.
+The majority of bus services are run by Stagecoach Manchester with other services run by operators including Metroline Manchester, Diamond North West and Go North West.

-There are frequent buses running to a large number of surrounding areas of Oldham and Greater Manchester including Manchester, Middleton, Rochdale, Saddleworth and Tameside, with one service running out of the region into West Yorkshire to Huddersfield.
+There are frequent buses running to a large number of surrounding areas of Oldham and Greater Manchester including Manchester, Middleton, Rochdale, Saddleworth and Tameside, with one local bus service running out of the region into Huddersfield in West Yorkshire.
+National Express serves Oldham Bus Station twice per day on their 540 route from London to Burnley.

 Safety concerns

-One problem with Oldham bus station is the safety of the crossings.
-In January 2007, 56-year-old Ann Kerridge was killed after being knocked down by a bus on a crossing at the bus station with husband Brian dying shortly afterwards, which the family believed was caused by a broken heart.
-Following another accident at the same crossing in September 2007 and a report by GMPTE obtained by the Oldham Evening Chronicle newspaper that shows potentially fatal flaws at the two crossings at the ends of the bus station, one being near the entrance to the Travelshop and the other near the junction of St Mary's Way, it had led to the family of Ann Kerridge to demand that the crossing should be closed.
+One problem with Oldham bus station is the safety of the zebra crossings.
+In January 2007, 56-year-old Ann Kerridge was killed after being knocked down by a First Manchester single-deck bus while using a crossing at the bus station, with husband Brian dying shortly afterwards, which the family believed was caused by a broken heart.
+Following another accident at the same crossing in September 2007 and a report by GMPTE obtained by the Oldham Evening Chronicle newspaper, showing potentially fatal flaws at the two crossings at the ends of the bus station, one being near the entrance to the Travelshop and the other near the junction of St Mary's Way, it had led to the family of Ann Kerridge to demand that the crossing should be closed.

 The problem with the two crossings is that bus drivers approach the crossing on a 90 degree bend, which would restrict the view of both the driver and the pedestrian, sometimes approaching the crossing slightly too fast.
 Also some drivers have been known to have stopped at the junction waiting to turn right out of the bus station, blocking the crossing, making it harder and more dangerous for pedestrians to cross over.
-Following the report from GMPTE, the pedestrian crossings have been re-allocated to the sides of the bus station next to stands G and H.
+Following the report from GMPTE, the pedestrian crossings were reallocated to the sides of the bus station next to stands G and H, however calls are still being made for the crossings to be removed altogether.
+Zebra Crossings were put near the bus station in September 2023 and the original pedestrian crossings were removed.